PART ONE OF A SERIES: TURNING GOLD INTO LEAD

 NEXT IN PART TWO:

 The founder departs.
 Investor feuds heat up.
 Fraud charges fly.
-Potential buyers get jilted.
+Two buyers get jilted.
 Halvax loses lawsuits, transfers assets to a new company and takes that one into the currently contentious Chapter 11 process.

 JUST FOR FUN: WHO’S ON FIRST?